hth313/OS4/doc/shells.rst

 Not every address is actually possible.
 First of all it must be aligned to an even 4-bit word address.
-This limitation is imposed by the API, not the shell descriptor which could actually handle unaligned addresses.
-Second, modules can be plugged in and removed, they can also be moved to a different page while the calculator is off.
-To handle this, the page numbers 0 and 1 (which points to the mainframe OS firmware) have special meaning in the reconfiguration process when the calculator is turned on, see further below.
+This limitation is imposed by the API, not the shell descriptor itself which can actually handle unaligned addresses.
+Second, modules can be removed or moved to a different page while the calculator is off.
+To handle this the page numbers 0 and 1 (which actually points to the mainframe OS firmware) have special meanings in the reconfiguration process.
+No shell can point to these pages.
+The reconfiguration is executed when the calculator is turned on, see further below.

 Kind field
 ----------